-The class or subject teacher will work with the SENCO/ Assistant SENCO to carry out a clear analysis of the pupil's needs.
+Teachers will work with the SENCO to carry out a clear analysis of the pupil's needs.
 This will draw on:

-- The teacher's assessment including data provided from the P2S data capture and experience of the pupil. - > Their previous progress and attainment or behavior. - > Other teacher assessments, where relevant. - The individual's development in comparison to their peers and national data. - > The views and experience of parents. - > The pupil's own views. - Advice from external support services, if relevant.
+- The teacher's assessment including data provided from the P2S data captures and experience of the pupil. - Their previous progress and attainment or behaviour. - Other teacher assessments, where relevant. - The pupil's development in comparison to their peers and national data. - The views and experience of parents/guardians. - The pupil's own views. - Advice from external support services, if relevant.